codeburl/watson-to-sheets/README.md

 Second, follow the steps in the IBM documentation [Getting started with Natural Language Understanding](https://cloud.ibm.com/docs/services/natural-language-understanding?topic=natural-language-understanding-getting-started) to create and confirm (or sign into) an IBM Cloud account and add the (free) Lite plan for Natural Language Understanding.
 Now it’s time to get your credentials.
 Click the Natural Language Understanding entry under Services in [this search](https://cloud.ibm.com/resources?search=natural%20language%20understanding) and the _View full details_ button.
 This will show you a new page with a Credentials section and a _Show Credentials_ button to the right.
 Click that button then copy the two values into your first sheet/tab (they go into cells B8 & B9).

-Third, add the URLs you want to analyze to the Input URLs sheet/tab.
+Third, add the URLs or your own text that you want to analyze to the _Input URLs or Text_ sheet/tab.

-Finally, run the analysis and see the results by selecting the _Watson NLU->Analyze URLs..._ menu item.
+Finally, run the analysis and see the results by selecting the _Watson NLU->Analyze URLs or Text..._ menu item.
 A new sheet/tab will be added as soon as the processing is complete.

 ### Authorization ###

 ![Authorization Required prompt](/images/authorization_required.png)

-Google will prompt you to confirm authorization with an _Authorization Required_ popup the first time you run _Analyze URLs..._.
+Google will prompt you to confirm authorization with an _Authorization Required_ popup the first time you run _Analyze URLs or Text..._.
 Select the _Continue_ button and then the account you want to use.
 At this point you will see a _This app isn't verified_ warning.
 Google makes it somewhat difficult for developers to submit simple applications for verifications, so I haven’t.

 ![Warning from Google that “This app isn't verified”](/images/not_verified.png)